viet34tqc/notebook/interview.md

 - Status state (loading, error status while loading data from API)
 - State relates to event (boolean state when click on a button...);

+## React hooks in simplest defination

+- `useState`: create a value that is preserved across renders and triggers a re-render when it changes
+- `useEffect`: synchronize a component with some external system
+- `useRef`: create a value that is preserved across renders, but won't trigger a re-render when it changes
+- `useContext`: get access to what was passed to a Context's Provider
+- `useReducer`: create a value that is preserved across renders and triggers a re-render when it changes, using the reducer pattern
+- `useMemo`: cache the result of a calculation between renders
+- `useCallback`: cache a function between renders
+- `useLayoutEffect`: synchronize a component with some external system, *before* the browser paints the screen

 ## What is state in React

 It's the data that represents UI